 Stir in the oats and mix well.

-Drain the excess water from the dates, and blitz with a hand blender.
-They'll easily turn into a fairly smooth puree.
 If you don't have a hand blender, mash them roughly with a fork.
 It doesn't matter if there are a few lumps.

-Top with a layer of the date puree.
+Top with a layer of date puree.
 I find it best to put the date mixture along the centre of the tin, then gently spread it to the edges of the tin so that the bottom layer of oats stays in place.

 Top with the remaining oat mixture and carefully spread over the top.